alexdjetic/control_center/README.md

 ## launch
-> make sure that your terminal is support by ncurses to launch, note that `sudo` is only required for docker, if you use it if your note using, delete every sudo from script in `data.py`
+> make sure that your terminal is support by ncurses to launch, note that `sudo` is only required for docker, if you use it if your not using, delete every sudo from script in `data.py`

 - to launch:
 ```fish